 International Mountain Day

-FAO is bringing its wide range of technical expertise and experience to the Mountain Partnership -- a global alliance of countries, inter-governmental organizations, civil society, NGOs and the private sector dedicated to improving the lives of mountain people and protecting their environments.
-FAO is a founding member of the Mountain Partnership and hosts the Secretariat to support it.
+FAO is bringing its wide range of technical expertise and experience to the Mountain Partnership – an United Nations voluntary alliance of countries, inter-governmental organizations, civil society, NGOs and the private sector dedicated to improving the lives of mountain people and protecting their environments.
+FAO is a founding member of the Mountain Partnership (MP) and hosts the Secretariat to support it.

 Other global initiatives

 FAO also contributes to global mechanisms, conventions, processes and initiatives to increase knowledge and conserve mountain ecosystems

 At the global level, FAO also enhances cooperation in mountain development with other UN agencies, NGOs and countries, particularly through the Inter-Agency Group on Mountains.